adblockradio/adblockradio/README.md

 The following computations are in two steps:

 ### Analysis of audio on a short time-window
-Chunks of ~1s of PCM audio is piped into two sub-modules:
+Chunks of ~1s of PCM audio are piped into two sub-modules:
 - a time-frequency analyser (`predictor-ml/ml.js`), that identifies patterns in spectrograms with a machine learning [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 - a fingerprint matcher (`predictor-db/hotlist.js`), that searches for exact occurrences of known ads, musics or jingles (using module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint)).